Peihw/prokaryotes-g-e/README.md

 # SoDpipe

 ## Description
   We developed SoDpipe, an automated bioinformatic pipeline for the identification of redundant genes and translation regulatory elements.
-The basic protocols consist of redundant gene and translation initiation signal annotation, which in conjunction with virulence factors and resistance genes annotation facilitate large-scale analysis of evolutionary events dominated by redundant genes for prokaryotes, especially for pathogens.
-The pipeline can handle different types of genomic data for various implementation requirements, including but not limited to genome assembly data and whole genome sequencing data.
-For genome assembly data from GenBank/RefSeq, the pipeline mainly includes the identification of redundant genes, translation initiation site correction, translation initiation signal annotation, and VF/AMR annotation.
-Quality control, genome assembly, and genome annotation were also implemented when processing whole genome sequencing data.
-The final report generated contains detailed information on the redundant clusters, types of translation initiation signals (SD-like, TA-like, or no signal), signal motifs, and the start site of the signal.
+SoDpipe provides a framework to support genomic surveillance of the occurrence, gene expression and adaptive evolution from the perspective of gene redundancy for prokaryotes, especially for pathogen.
+SoDpipe takes both genome assembly data and whole genome sequencing data as input and automatically performs the analysis of the data all through a single command-line instruction.
+It generates a detailed report of the duplicated gene clusters, function annotation, virulence factors, antimicrobe resistance, types of translation initiation mechanisms (SD-like, TA-like, Atypical, or no signal), translation initiation signal motifs, and possible promoter sequences.

 ## Workflow
 <img src="./workflow.png" alt="Alt Text" width="550" height="800">